08Aristodemus24/auto-job-app-sender/documents/reaching_out_to_hiring_manager_for_role_applied_for.md

+# Sending A connection request note:
+Hi Princess, I saw that your company Ascendion was hiring for an Data Engineer so I thought I'd reach out directly to discuss more how I may fit to what you're looking for so I hope we can connect :)

+# sending a conenction request with note when a recruiter has already messaged you via other platforms
+Hi Angel, Larry here from Kalibrr on the DE role at Yondu, I thought I'd reach here directly on this platform so we can discuss more how I may fit to what you're looking for. hope we can connect :)

 # If you have a connection in the inside:
 Hello Cyrene I wasn't sure if this message would be timely, and I noticed you were my connection too, so I thought why not reach out to you personally.